The

 Tenere and XT1200Z

-best rated Dualsport bikes under one roof.
-We know that
+the three best rated Dualsport bikes under one roof.
+We

-the market is flooded with much more powerful brands,
+know that the market is flooded with much more powerful

-but when it comes down to overall capability, retail price,
+brands, but when it comes down to overall capability,

-availability of parts, cost of services and frequency
+retail price, availability of parts, cost of services

 will surprise any one who takes her out for a ride, and